m0y0nk/AceAssignments/README.md

 ## 📌 Features

-- **Random Problem of the Day**: Displays a random problem to solve, with the ability to expand for more details.
+- **Random Problem of the Day**: Displays a random problem to solve every time the website is reloaded from the problems data pool that you create.
 - **Assignment Calendar**: A calendar view to track and manage assignments and events.
-- **Completion Rate Tracker**: Visualizes the completion rate of topics and assignments.
+- **Topics Monitoring**: Visualizes the completion rate of topics with respect to number of questions for the particular topic.
-- **Problem Tracker**: Add, edit, and manage problems with details like title, topic, difficulty, and description.
+- **Problem Tracker**: Add and manage problems with details like title, topic, subject, difficulty, approach and description.
 - **AI-Powered Suggestions**: Generate problem-solving approaches using Google GenAI.
 - **Responsive Design**: Fully responsive and optimized for all devices.